surifirstpin/biplus_documentation/version.3/Calculated Column in detail.md

 - **Data type** data type format for the result (string,number).

-- **Field type** derives dimension or measure.
+- **Field type** derives whether the result is dimension or measure.

-- **Calculation** To derive a expressions, enter $ symbol in calculation window, it will display list of functions and fields available for executing arithmetical & logical expressions in calculated column section or else you can choose your functionality manually by selecting the suitable functions available on right side of the screen.
+- **Calculation** Derive a expressions, enter $ symbol in calculation window, it will display list of functions and fields available for executing arithmetical & logical expressions in calculated column section or else you can choose your functionality manually by selecting the suitable functions available on right side of the screen.

 ```
 $(Root.BI_DELIVERYREPORT.sum_ORDERVALUE}+2000